Who Can Bid/Buy?

 What do I do with the animal when I buy it?

-Chicken broilers, turkeys, and rabbit sellers provide them either live or dressed and ready to eat.
-Steers, lambs, goats, and pigs, may either be kept and taken home, or arranged to have processed, or you can “consign” the animal to market.
+Chicken broilers, turkeys, and rabbit sellers provide dressed and ready to eat.
+Steers, lambs, goats, and pigs, may either be processed, or you can Resale the animal to market through the Auction Committee.
 Buyers are responsible for making arrangements with meat lockers for processing and must have the animal removed within 2 hours following the conclusion of the Auction if you “Keep.”

 Which animal do I buy?